msoecsse/taylor/outcomes/wk3.md

 * System testing
   - Tests the whole program in the context it is being used
 * Acceptance testing
-  - System testing designed to demonstrate that the program meets its functional requirements
+  - Acceptance testing designed to demonstrate that the program meets its functional requirements

 ## Types of Testing
 * Black-box testing